If you have a song request, we can do it!

 - And more

-But sometimes we have clients who want us to arrange a special song for them.
+But sometimes we have clients who want us to arrange a special wedding song for them.
 We are happy to arrange and perform special requests for a bride’s processional, for a birthday, for a memorial service/life celebration or any other special event.

 With our skills and experience, we can generally arrange, rehearse and perform any request with little advance notice.
 But that doesn’t mean it’s not considerable work for us to prepare and perform a song for you.